Iamsahul28/Dragon-ball-Adventure-Game/README.md

 ----
 How to Play
 Introduction: The game starts with Goku introducing himself and setting the level for the journey.
-Players need to accept the mission via typing "begin."
+Players need to accept the mission via typing "start."

 -----